OpenTranslationBible/open-bible/en-GB/25.Lamentations/md/lamentations-03.md

 ## Lamentations 3:46

-All our enemies have opened their mouths wide against us.
+All our enemies have spoken against us with open mouths.

 ## Lamentations 3:47